 The number of PCIe lanes a particular component needs to function optimally varies.

 For instance, a WiFi Card can work optimally with just a single PCIe lane.
-At the same time, a graphics card needs 16 roads to function optimally.
+At the same time, a graphics card needs 16 lanes to function optimally.

 The following tables list various devices and the required PCIe lanes.